-The next time I had an appointment, I met with the Wizard in his garden.
+The next time we met the Wizard was in his garden.
 Leaning on his hoe and looking pleased to see me, he inquired, "Did you ever see the stage play, The Fantasticks?"

-"No, I didn't."
+"No. I didn't."

-"In the l960s, it was the longest-running production in American theatrical history.
+"In the 1960s, it was the longest-running production in American theatrical history.
 One of the reasons for this, I believe, was its simplicity.
 There is a delightful duet about growing vegetables that Huck and Bell sing in the second act."